yourpropertyexpert/PatchEvergreen-MCP-Server/README.md

 ## Setup

-This is a stdio server that assumes you have a working copy of Python 3 installed on your machine.
+The file mcp_server is a stdio server that assumes you have a working copy of Python 3 installed on your machine.

 Install the required dependencies:
 ```bash
 pip3 install -r requirements.txt
 ```
 [If you are using tools like venv or Docker to run Python, you will need to configure them in your normal way.]

+## SSE

+The file mcp_server_sse is a copy of the stdio file intended for hosting on servers.
+You probably don't want to do this, but we include it for reference.

+To run it, just run python3 mcp_server_sse.py

 ## Using with Cursor